 Fall of odd years.
 4(4-0) Interdepartmental with Philosophy.
 Administered by Philosophy.
-RB: (PHL 356 or WS 401) or two 400-level courses in PHL.
+RB: (PHL 356) or two 400-level courses in PHL.

 Philosophical issues in a framework of feminist politics and critique.
 Standpoint theories, care/justice ethics, ontological status of genders/races, theories of power/domination, determinism/freedom.